Impact

 Evaluations

 During our first five years, Listen4Good was routinely assessed by third-party evaluation firm, ORS Impact, along with a range of other research partners.
+Read studies from them and other research collaborators below.

 For this report, ORS Impact interviewed co-funders that nominated nonprofits to participate in Listen4Good, examining the extent to which the feedback program may have led to changes in the funders’ thinking, organizational culture, and practices around feedback.